Battling addiction and ready for treatment?

 Inpatient treatment centers are also residential and allow recovering addicts to live at the facility for 30-90 days.
-During inpatient care, patients will participate in different types of therapy and support groups.
-Inpatient rehab does not allow patients to leave the facility until their program is complete.
+Patients will participate in different types of therapy and support groups during inpatient care.
+Inpatient rehab does not allow patients to leave until their program is complete.

 On the other hand, intensive outpatient programs are even less intensive treatment providers, and IOPs require only a few hours per day for roughly 90 days.
-Like PHPs and inpatient rehab, an IOP will also provide behavioral health support in the form of therapy and similar programs.
+Like PHPs and inpatient rehab, an IOP provides behavioral health support through therapy and similar programs.

 What Does Living in a Halfway House Involve?